DakobedBard/dsi-spark/individual.md

    need to be reproduced every time they are called upon.
 Use `persist()` for RDDs that you are going to repeatedly use.

-9. Sort the RDDs by the mean delay time to answer the following questions.
+9. Use `rdd.sortBy()` to sort the RDDs by the mean delay time to answer the following questions.

     - Top 10 departing airport that has least avgerage delay in minutes
     - Top 10 departing airport that has most avgerage delay in minutes